Bill passed November, 2022 | Research conducted July-September 2025

 Colorado NMHA Stakeholder Coordination Call

-The Psychedelic Safety Institute received a grant to understand the state of Colorado's NMHA ecosystem, and to conduct a strategic analysis with recommendations to support program success.
+The Psychedelic Safety Institute received a grant to understand the state of Colorado's Natural Medicine Health Act (NMHA) ecosystem, and to conduct a strategic analysis with recommendations to support program success.

 70